 10. Irregular heartbeat

-Why Percutaneous Valve Procedures are performed?
+Why Percutaneous Valve Procedures are Performed?

 When one of the heart valves is severely damaged or no longer works properly, it should be repaired or replaced.
-There are certain valve repair and replacement procedures which can be done without surgery.
+There are certain valve repair and replacement procedures that can be done without surgery.
 Usually, the percutaneous value therapy in Chennai is performed using a tube called a catheter.

-During the percutaneous valve procedure, the catheter is inserted under the skin into a blood vessel which is known as percutaneous or endovascular access and is guided through to the heart.
+During the percutaneous valve procedure, the catheter is inserted under the skin into a blood vessel which is known as percutaneous or endovascular access, and is guided through to the heart.

-The heart valve procedures like valvuloplasty, are almost always done by catheter.
+The heart valve procedures like valvuloplasty, are almost always done using a catheter.
 In most cases, percutaneous valve therapy in Chennai is performed as an alternative to established surgical options.
 This minimally invasive procedure is useful for treating patients who cannot undergo the surgical procedure, or who have had surgery that failed.

 Also, it is beneficial for patients with serious heart valve diseases or those with other major coexisting conditions (comorbidities) precluding open surgery.

-It is always better to consult with the cardiologist in the best heart hospital like MK Heart Clinic in Chennai as he will explain to you regarding the treatment procedures and inform you which would suit the best based on your heart condition for a successful outcome.
+It is always better to consult with the cardiologist in the best heart hospital like MK Heart Clinic in Chennai as he will explain to you the treatment procedures and inform you which would suit the best based on your heart condition for a successful outcome.

 Transcatheter Pulmonary Valve Replacement